How to identify small business suppliers

 Small Business Identification (SBI) Tool

-The Payment Times Reporting Small Business Identification (SBI) Tool identifies which suppliers are small businesses for payment times reporting.
+The SBI Tool identifies which suppliers are deemed small businesses for the purpose of payment times reporting.

-The tool is available through the Payment Times Reporting Portal and must be used to identify small business suppliers for payment times reporting.
+The SBI Tool is available through the Payment Times Reporting Portal and must be used to identify small business suppliers for payment times reporting.
 No other data sources should be used to identify small business suppliers.

-The tool works by elimination.
-It contains a database of Australian Business Numbers (ABNs) that are:
+The SBI Tool is a database of Australian Business Numbers (ABNs) containing:

-• large businesses and medium sized businesses (income greater than A$10 million)
+• large businesses and medium sized businesses (with annual income greater than A$10 million), and

-• small businesses that have opted out of the tool.
+• small businesses that have opted out of the SBI Tool.

 To use the tool, a reporting entity will need a list of supplier ABNs.
 The tool compares this list to the businesses in its database.
 ABNs that don't have a match in the tool’s database are small businesses for reporting purposes.